Portify/portify-api-docs/source/includes/selected_expenses/_index.md

 Parameter | Description
 --------- | -----------
-access_token | Your access token for the user you wish to get data for from_date | String representing the date you want to receive transactions from (YYYY-MM-DD) to_date | String representing the date you want to receive transactions until (YYYY-MM-DD)
+access_token | Your access token for the user you wish to get data for [required] from_date | String representing the date you want to receive transactions from (YYYY-MM-DD) [required] to_date | String representing the date you want to receive transactions until (YYYY-MM-DD) [required]